 Dr. Nhut Ho

-The flagship product for HATS, Consoar is a proprietary and patent pending solution delivering valid real-time data 24/7, 6X faster than the current human system.
+Consoar is a proprietary and patent pending solution delivering valid real-time data 24/7, 4X faster than the current human system.
 The system’s secure and extensible architecture leverages Amazon Web Services and cloud computing to scale up to meet increased demand for handling data from a large number of unmanned vehicles, and which can communicate across diverse platforms.
 Consoar enables real-time methane leak detection to reduce landfills’ carbon footprint, air pollution and odors, which are the leading issues with neighborhood associations, advocates and regulators.